NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Gladiator.md

 * * *

-You're skilled with flashy weapons.
-You are trained with the bo staff, dueling cape, spiked chain, sword cane, and whip.
-Whenever you gain a class feature that grants you expert or greater proficiency in a given weapon or weapons, you also gain that proficiency in the weapons listed.
+You're skilled with flashy weapons and can use them to great effect.
+You have familiarity with the bo staff, dueling cape, spiked chain, sword cane, trident, war flail, and whip.
+For the purposes of proficiency, you treat these as simple weapons.
+The GM may add other martial weapons to this list as appropriate for the world or region you are playing in.

+Whenever you get a critical hit with one of these weapons, you get its critical specialization effect.

 ## [[Feats/Call Your Shot|Call Your Shot]] Feat 8